 We would need more info to determine if you are entitled to workers comp, including payment of medical bills.
 But yes, in general, the incident you described would fall under workers comp.
 To get your claim started, talk to your boss.
 To get all your options and all the compensation the law allows...Read more »

 I'm sorry for your husband's injuries.
 Your question remains open for three weeks; do not lose further time.
 Your husband should seriously consider contacting a workers' comp attorney to outline what he must do to preserve his rights in a WC claim in a timely manner.
-Most workers' comp attorneys...Read more »
+Most...Read more »

 Yes.
 Although taking that action may lower your chances of getting a settlement agreement.
 A mediation is just a negotiation.
 Consult and experience Worker’s Compensation attorney to come up with the best strategy for your settlement negotiation.

 You're represented, so you should sort this out with your attorney.
 If calls and emails aren't working, show up and talk to him/her to come up with a plan of action.
-I'm assuming you're working with someone who does a lot of mass advertising, so you may be one of thousands of cases the firm...Read more »
+I'm assuming you're working with someone who does a lot of mass advertising, so you may be one of thousands of...Read more »

 The insurance person offered $1000 extra payment to close the claim.
 This makes us think there is more than straight math in play.
 We also learned that mileage to medical can be included - the insco never told us this we had to find out on our own.
 What else are they not telling us?